Sunday services at Frome St John the Baptist & Woodlands

 Those who are shielding are advised not to attend.

 Those aged 70 or over, regardless of medical condition, are at increased risk of severe disease from COVID-19 and are currently advised to take particular care to minimize contact with others outside of their household.
 They should consider carefully whether they should attend.
 However, it is up to the individual to make their own decision, at their own risk.
-Attendees are strongly advised to wear face masks.
+Attendees are required to wear face masks unless officially exempt.